Could China-Taiwan conflict escalate to a full blown military crisis?

 Experts say Ms Pelosi’s visit and China’s subsequent response has changed the status quo in the region in the long term.

-“In the last week, we’ve seen military jet threats move from the ADIZ (Taiwan’s air defence identification zone) to the median line.
+“In the last week, we’ve seen military jet threats move from the Taiwan’s air defence identification zone (ADIZ) to the median line.
 This is significantly closer to Taiwan and shows China’s intention of raising the stakes of these military threats,” he adds.

 In the short term, Taiwan may have to worry about economic concerns more.